natelandau/shell-scripting-templates/README.md

 ## What's here

 * **etc/** - This directory contains the various configuration files for the scripts contained elsewhere.
+More information is in the folder's `README`.
-* **lib/** - Located in the `lib` folder are a number of shared scripting libraries that I use throughout my other scripts.
+* **lib/** - Located in this folder are a number of shared scripting libraries that I use throughout my other scripts.
+More information is in the folder's `README`.
 * **setupScripts/** - This directory contains my scripts that configure new computers from scratch.
 Including:
 	* Insalling [Homebrew][1] & associated packages
 	* Installing mac applications using [Homebrew Cask][2]